Guide To Sikh Weddings

 Jago

-Maiyan Ceremony
+Maiyan Ceremony:

 The Maiya ceremony involves applying turmeric and sandalwood paste to the bride and groom’s bodies at their respective homes.
 This ritual is believed to cleanse and purify them before the wedding.